nixpkgs-architecture/simple-package-paths/README.md

 [interactions]: #interactions

 - `nix edit` and search.nixos.org are unaffected, since they rely on `meta.position` to get the file to edit, which still works
+- `git blame` locally and on GitHub is unaffected, since it follows file renames properly.

 # Drawbacks
 [drawbacks]: #drawbacks